 On behalf of The Law Office of Gustavo E. Frances, P.A.

 As with so many things, success lies in open and honest communication.
-Spouses should begin by discussing the matter with their respective divorce attorneys, and expressing concerns over controlling cost.
+Spouses should begin by discussing the matter with their respective divorce attorneys and expressing concerns over controlling costs.
 Once an attorney is aware that cost is a primary concern, he or she can guide the spouse toward decisions that will reduce costs.

-Florida spouses should discuss their concerns about cost with their family law attorney.
-That can lead to reductions in expense across many different areas.
+Florida spouses should discuss their concerns about the cost with their Fort Lauderdale family lawyer.
+That can lead to reductions in expenses across many different areas.
 In the best cases, the other party will also want to limit costs, and the divorce will move forward smoothly.
 When that is not the reality of the situation, one side can at least take steps to reduce some of the expenses.

 tnledger.com, “The many costs of divorce“, Linda Bryant, March 3, 2017